 - By eliminating concerns associated with impurities like dust and moisture, they allow operators to make accuracy and efficiency the priority.

-- With them, researchers can create a micro or mini-environment around their product.
+- Researchers can create a micro or mini-environment around their product.
 For example, they can contain leaks by creating an environment of constant positive pressure.

 - All the air handling and filtration equipment modules are built into the modular room ceiling.

-So that workers can enter and exit without causing contamination, the soft walls feature a resealable entrance.
-To make them more specific to your application, manufacturers can design for you softwall modular cleanrooms with different additional features, like: castors for easy movement, adjustable ceiling heights, anti-static curtains, non-outgassing curtains, and more.
+To ensure workers can enter and exit without causing contamination, the soft walls feature a resealable entrance.
+To make them more specific to your application, manufacturers can design your softwall modular clean rooms with different additional features, like: castors for easy movement, adjustable ceiling heights, anti-static curtains, non-outgassing curtains, and more.

 Hardwall modular clean rooms feature walls made from solid panels, which may be made from a variety of materials.
 Instead of being supported by a frame, hard wall panels support the frame (including the ceiling grid and roof).